Measuring the frequency dynamics of financial connectedness and systemic risk: Introduction

-The main reason why we should believe that agents operate on different investment horizons lies in formation of their preferences. \cite{ortu2013long} disaggregate consumption growth into cyclical components classified by their level of persistence and develop an asset pricing model in which consumption responds to shocks of heterogeneous durations affecting asset returns through heterogeneous preference choices in stochastic discount factor model.
-With this respect, the authors extend the growing literature on consumption-based asset pricing models in which long-run risk in consumption growth is priced \citep{bansal2004risks}.
-In an earlier contribution, \cite{cogley2001frequency} decomposes the approximation errors in stochastic discount factor models by frequency and applies the frequency decomposition to a number of consumption-based discount factor models.
-In line with this research, \cite{bandi2015business} argue that consumption growth should be separated into a variety of cyclical components because investors may not focus on very high-frequency components of consumption representing short-term noise but instead focus on lower-frequency components of consumption growth with heterogeneous periodicities.
-In a financial system, asset prices driven by consumption growth with different cyclical components will naturally generate shocks with heterogeneous responses and, thus, the various sources of connectedness creating short-term, medium-term, and long-term systemic risk.
-In turn, when studying connectedness, we should focus on linkages with various degree of persistence underlying systemic risk.
+The main reason why we should believe that agents operate on different investment horizons represented by frequencies lies in the formation of their preferences. \cite{ortu2013long} disaggregate consumption growth into cyclical components classified by their level of persistence, and they develop an asset pricing model in which consumption responds to shocks due to heterogeneous preference choices.
+The authors hence extend the growing literature on consumption-based asset pricing models that price long-run risk in consumption growth \citep{bansal2004risks}.
+In an earlier contribution, \cite{cogley2001frequency} decomposes the approximation errors in stochastic discount factor models by frequency and applies the frequency decomposition to a number of consumption-based discount factor models. \cite{bandi2015business} further argue that consumption growth should be separated into a variety of cyclical components because investors may not focus on very high-frequency components of consumption representing short-term noise; instead, they may focus on lower-frequency components of consumption growth with heterogeneous periodicities.
+In a financial system, asset prices driven by consumption growth with different cyclical components will naturally generate shocks with heterogeneous frequency responses, and thus, various sources of connectedness will create short-term, medium-term, and long-term systemic risk.
+In turn, when studying connectedness, we should focus on linkages with various degrees of persistence underlying systemic risk.